orezGIT/Statistical-Analysis/README.md

-Using RStudio to analyze the impact of various building designs on heating and cooling loads.
+Used RStudio to analyze the impact of various building designs on heating and cooling loads.